AISF-Pisa/JuliaWorkshopAISF/index.md

 This lesson focuses on utility packages, including:
 1. [BenchmarkTools](Lesson2/benchmark_tools.html): A library with utility macros for benchmarking operations and functions.
 2. [LoggingExtras](Lesson2/logging.html): A library for more fine-grained control over logging output.
-3. **Plots**: A library for creating visualizations.
+3. [Plots](Lesson2/plots.html): A library for creating visualizations.
-4. **HDF5**: A library for interfacing with HDF5 files, commonly used to store large datasets.
+4. [hdf5](Lesson2/hdf5.html): A library for interfacing with HDF5 files, commonly used to store large datasets.

 ## Lesson 3: Estimated Date 6/May/2025
 Develop your own module to perform a **Monte Carlo simulation**.